Interests and Research

 Fellowships and Awards

-She received fellowships from the American Council of Learned Societies (ACLS), the Mellon Foundation, the Library of Congress, the American Psychoanalytic Association, the Israel Science Foundation (ISF), the Safra Center for Ethics, the Rutgers, Princeton, Tel Aviv and Cornell Universities and others.
-She was a Visiting Scholar at the Department of History and Philosophy of Science, University of Cambridge and an Associate Scholar at Barnard College and at Columbia University.
+She received fellowships from the American Council of Learned Societies (ACLS), the Mellon Foundation, the Library of Congress, the American Psychoanalytic Association, the Israel Science Foundation (ISF), the Safra Center for Ethics, Rutgers, Princeton, Tel Aviv and Cornell Universities and others.
+She was a Visiting Scholar at the Department of History and Philosophy of Science at the University of Cambridge, an Associate Scholar at Barnard College, and a Visiting Associate Professor at Columbia University.

 Publications

-- The book was shortlisted for the 2013 Royal Historical Society’s Whitfield Prize and for the 2014 Gradiva Book Award, National Association for the Advancement of Psychoanalysis.
+- Finalist for the Gradiva Book Award, National Association for the Advancement of Psychoanalysis, 2014

-Her new book is titled A Case of Female Homosexuality in Modern Vienna: Sigmund Freud and his Patient Margarethe Csonka (Routledge, forthcoming 2023)
+Her new book is titled A Case of Female Homosexuality in Modern Vienna: Sigmund Freud and his Patient Margarethe Csonka (Routledge, 2023).

-She is the recipient of the 2021 Prize for Best Article from the Society for the History of Psychology, American Psychological Association Journal History of Psychology
+She is the recipient of the 2021 Prize for Best Article from the Society for the History of Psychology, a division of the American Psychological Association, published in the journal History of Psychology.

 .